 1686 N. Van Buren St., (414) 347-4144

 When thinking about Angelo's, two words come to mind: Old School.
 Angelo's is a small lounge with a big atmosphere.
-Great drinks (one of the most delicate and delicious martinis in town), attentive and often amusing service and live lounge music a couple nights a week make Angelo's a great place to hang out.
+Great drinks (one of the most delicate and delicious martinis in town), attentive and often amusing service and live lounge music make Angelo's a great place to hang out.

 1716 N. Arlington Pl., (414) 755-0099

-Balzac food and wine bar is a great restaurant offering small-plate dining and a wine and beer list that is anything but small.
-The staff is warm and knowledgeable.
-Balzac is dark and chandeliered, creating an intimate atmosphere for the perfect start or end to an evening out.
+Balzac food and wine bar is a great restaurant offering small-plate dining and and an extensive wine and beer list.
+The staff is warm and knowledgeable and the recently-remodeled decor offers a distant and intimate atmosphere for the perfect start or end to an evening out.

 728 E Brady St, (414) 271-6000

-This bi-level Middle Eastern restaurant & cocktail lounge has plenty to be entertained with hookah and weekly belly dancers.
-The second floor outdoor patios are covered and heated for Brady Street gazing even during some of the chillier months.
-Dance the night away with fun DJs and one of the most diverse crowds in the city.
+During non-pandemic times, this bi-level Middle Eastern restaurant & cocktail lounge has plenty to be entertained by including hookah service and weekly belly dancers.
+These days, the second floor outdoor patios are where it's at: covered and heated for Brady Street gazing.

 1339 E. Brady St., (414) 278-0188)